Skyost/FlutterWeekView/README.md

 Please note that you can create a `FlutterWeekView` instance using a builder.
 All previous options are still available but you don't need to provide the `dates` list.
-However, you need to provide a `DateCreator` (and a date count if you can, if it's impossible for you to do it then `scrollToCurrentTime` will have no effect).
+However, you need to provide a `DateCreator` (and a date count if you can, if it's impossible for you to do it then `scrollToCurrentTime` will not scroll to the current date).

 ## Contributions